The Density of Fan-Planar Graphs: The Upper Bound For the Number of Edges

 We call a connected component of the plane after the removal of all vertices and edges of $G$ a \emph{cell of $G$}.
 Whenever we consider a subgraph of $G$ we consider it together with its fan-planar embedding, which is inherited from the embedding of $G$.
 We will sometimes consider cells of a subgraph $G'$ of $G$, even though those might contain vertices and edges of $G - G'$.
 The boundary of each cell $c$ is composed of a number of edge segments and some (possibly none) vertices of $G'$.
 With slight abuse of notation we call the cyclic order of vertices and edge segments along $c$ the \emph{boundary of $c$}, denoted by $\partial c$.
 Note that vertices and edges may appear more than once in the boundary of a single cell.
 We define the \emph{size of a cell $c$}, denoted by $||c||$, as the total number of vertices and edge segments in $\partial c$ counted with multiplicity.

-Note that from the additional assumptions~\ref{enum:max-uncrossed} and~\ref{enum:maximal} on $G$ it follows that if two vertices are in the same cell $c$ of $G$ then they are connected by an uncrossed edge of $G$.
-However, this uncrossed edge does not necessarily bound the cell $c$.
+Note that by assumptions~\ref{enum:max-uncrossed} and~\ref{enum:maximal} it follows that if two vertices are in the same cell $c$ of $G$ then they are connected by an uncrossed edge of $G$.
+However, this uncrossed edge does not necessarily bound cell $c$.

 \begin{lemma} If two edges $vw$ and $ux$ cross in a point $p$, no edge at $v$ crosses $ux$ between $p$ and $u$, and no edge at $x$ crosses $vw$ between $p$ and $w$, then $u$ and $w$ are contained in the same cell of $G$. \end{lemma} \begin{proof} Let $e_0 = ux$ and $e_1 = vw$ be two edges that cross in point $p = p_1$ such that no edge at $v$ crosses $e_0$ between $p_1$ and $u$, and no edge at $x$ crosses $e_1$ between $p_1$ and $w$.
 If no edge of $G$ crosses $e_0$ nor $e_1$ between $p_1$ and $u$, respectively $w$, then clearly $u$ and $w$ are bounding the same cell.
 So assume without loss of generality that some edge of $G$ crosses $e_1$ between $p_1$ and $w$.
-By fan-planarity such edges are incident to $u$.
-Let $e_2$ be the edge whose crossings with $e_1$ is closest to $w$, and let $p_2$ be the crossing point.
-See Figure~\ref{fig:two-on-cell} for an illustration.
+By fan-planarity (i.e., the absence of configuration~I) such edges are incident to $u$ or $x$, where the latter is excluded by assumption.
+Let $e_2$ be the edge whose crossing with $e_1$ is closest to $w$, and let $p_2$ be the crossing point.
+As neither configuration~II nor configuration~III occurs, $w$ is not surrounded by $e_0,e_1,e_2$.
+See Figure~\ref{fig:two-on-cell} for an illustration of the actual situation, and Figures~\ref{fig:Lemma-1-counterexample} and \ref{fig:Lemma-1-counterexample_2} for the potential problematic situations if configuration II or III was allowed.